acharyadarshan/acharyadarshan.github.io/_pages/about.md

 ### Software Engineering Intern

-May 2022- July 2022 <br>
+May 2022- July 2022

-Leapfrog Technology Inc
+Leapfrog Technology Inc <br>
+Kathmandu, Nepal

 Designed and immplemented frontend applications such as Ball collision, Flappy Bird, 2D car game, designed and converted figma design to code with the help of senior developers and mentors assigned to the team.
 [Link to internship projects](https://acharyadarshan.github.io/LeapFrog/)